albertchen97/Headstarter-Resume-Parser/README.md

-#  Headsterter Summer 2022 company case project - Resume Parser
+#  Headsterter Summer 2022 Company Case Project - Resume Parser

+The need is to builda resume parser for companies to upload the applicants' resumes to the website and sort the resume based on specific keywords.

-A full-stack React-Express resume parser including a file uploading feature and a keyword searching feature.
+I buit a full-stack React-Express resume parser including a file uploading feature and a keyword searching feature.

 ## Quick Start